ricardolauth/rl-course-ws23/README.md

 4. Install the following packages with conda.
 Execute:

-`conda install numpy pandas matplotlib scikit-learn jupyter`
+`conda install numpy pandas matplotlib scikit-learn jupyter seaborn gymnasium`

-5. Install the `gymnasium` package with pip.
-Execute:

-`pip install gymnasium`

-6. Test your setup by running:
+5. Test your setup by running:

 `python3 1_FrozenLake_Random.py`

+This will work for the first few weeks.
+Later on we will need `PyTorch`, which you can download here: https://pytorch.org/